jdavis/jdavis.github.com/_posts/2013-07-07-verification-is-often-easier-than-creation.md

 asked my professor for a recommendation for further reading on the subject.
 He recommended [Computational Complexity: A Modern Approach][ccbook] by Sanjeev Arora and Boaz Barak.
-I've finally found a chance to dig into it this summer and I came across a quote that I struck me because it was a notion that I hadn't given much thought to.
+I've finally found a chance to dig into it this summer and I came across a quote that struck me because it was a notion that I hadn't given much thought to.

 Here's the quote (emphasis mine):